Josephson junction transmission lines as tunable artificial crystals: Experimental considerations

 When designing an array in CPW geometry, one finds that the characteristic impedance of the array is not well matched to the termination impedance.
 When the array is terminated with a direct connection to an electrical lead, the termination of the array impedance at microwave frequencies will be approximately $Z_0/2\pi = 60\Omega$, set by the free space impedance $Z_0=377$ $\Omega$.
 The transmission line impedance $Z_{\rm A}$ of the JJA, which is the pure real impedance of an infinite array, is in the zero frequency limit given as $Z_{\rm A}(0)=\sqrt{(L_{\rm J1}+L_{\rm J2})/(C_{\rm 01}+C_{\rm 02})}$.
 It can be much larger than $Z_0$ in the CPW geometry, where $C_0$ is relatively small, especially if $L_{\rm J}$ is made large by suppressing the critical current.
 We desire that $Z_{\rm A} \ll R_{\rm Q} = h/4e^2 = 6.45$k$\Omega$, in order to avoid quantum fluctuations of the phase which are not included in our model based on classical phase dynamics.
 When $Z_{\rm A}\gg R_{\rm Q}$, one finds that large quantum fluctuations of the phase result in a Coulomb blockade, and our assumption of classical phase dynamics has completely broken down\cite{prl1998chow}.

 An alternative route to circuit design is based on the stripline geometry, where the array is fabricated on top of a ground plane with a thin, insulating (non-tunneling) barrier separating the array islands from the ground plane.
 For the stripline geometry, one easily realizes the regime $C_{\rm J1},C_{\rm J2} \lesssim C_{01},C_{02}$.
 In this regime, it is not necessary to have different plasma frequencies of the two junctions, and we find that a considerable gap in transmission also occurs if $C_{01}\neq C_{02}$.
 In this case the gap appears well below the plasma frequency.
-The condition of unequal capacitances to ground is easily realized in the stripline geometry, where the arrays are made as planar circuits, with overlapping films forming the tunnel barriers.
+The condition $C_{01} \neq C_{02}$ is easily realized in the stripline geometry when the junctions are made with overlapping films.

 We have formulated a design for a JJA on an heavily oxidized Al ground plane, to be fabricated with the shadow evaporation technique.
 In our Al tunnel junction fabrication, we find that it is possible to achieve plasma frequencies as low as $\omega_{\rm p1}/2\pi = \omega_{\rm p2}/2\pi = 33$ GHz.
 A design with large area base electrodes (2.5 $\mu$m x 20 $\mu$m) and long, narrow Dolan bridges (0.1 $\mu$m x 2.5 $\mu$m) with small overlap (0.1 $\mu$m) after shadow evaporation can achieve the following parameters: $C_{01} = 0.68$~pF, $C_{02} = 3.4$~fF, $C_{J1} = 2.0$ pF, $C_{J2} = 12$ fF, with the array critical current being dominated by the smaller junction 2, $I_{C2} = 170$ nA.
 For this design, we find that the lower gap edge comes down in frequency to $\omega_{\rm gL}/2\pi=8.5$ GHz, in a frequency range accessible to present day qubit designs or broad band transmission measurements.
 For this design, the transmission line impedance of the array is $Z_A(0)=53 \Omega$, which is well matched to the impedance of the input and output ports of an array with high frequency leads connected at each end.
 Such a design, with a rather low critical current and therefore strongly nonlinear inductance, is ideal for the distributed parametric amplifier\cite{apl1996yurke}.
 In the low power regime, where linear behavior is expected, we find that such an array makes a good superconducting low pass filter, with a very sharp drop in transmission at 8.5 GHz in a design with only 20 unit cells in series.